Changi Exhibition Centre

-The Changi Exhibition Centre (CEC) (Chinese: 樟宜会展中心) is a convention center in Singapore located on a plot of land just beyond the northern edge perimeter fencing of the new Changi Air Base (East).
+The Changi Exhibition Centre (CEC) is a convention center in Singapore located on a plot of land just beyond the northern edge perimeter fencing of the new Changi Air Base.
 It is the home of the Singapore Airshow, which has been held at the venue since 2008.
 Changi Exhibition Centre is owned and managed by Experia Events Pte Ltd.

 History

 Changi Exhibition Centre was originally purpose-built in 1988 to host the Asian Aerospace, an event which was held in Singapore.
 However, in 2007, disagreements with co-show organiser Reed Exhibitions led to Asian Aerospace pulling out.
-In the wake of this division, a separate company, Experia Events Pte Ltd, was formed to take ownership of Changi Exhibition Centre and continue the task of building Singapore into a world-class aviation hub by building the Singapore Airshow from scratch.
+A separate company, Experia Events Pte Ltd, was formed to take ownership of Changi Exhibition Centre.